Nikhil22/udacity-nanodegree-self-driving-car/term1/advanced-lane-lines/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 ```python
 def pos_cen(y, left_poly, right_poly):
     center = (1.5 * polynomial_lines(y, left_poly)